php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 #### Eager Loading Multiple Relationships

 Sometimes you may need to eager load several different relationships in a single operation.
 To do so, just pass additional arguments to the `with` method:

     $books = App\Book::with(['author', 'publisher'])->get();

 #### Nested Eager Loading

 To eager load nested relationships, you may use "dot" syntax.
 For example, let's eager load all of the book's authors and all of the author's personal contacts in one Eloquent statement:

     $books = App\Book::with('author.contacts')->get();

 #### Eager Loading Specific Columns

 You may not always need every column from the relationships you are retrieving.
 For this reason, Eloquent allows you to specify which columns of the relationship you would like to retrieve:

     $users = App\Book::with('author:id,name')->get();

-> {note} When using this feature, you should always include the `id` column in
-> the list of columns you wish to retrieve.
+> {note} When using this feature, you should always include the `id` column in the list of columns you wish to retrieve.

 <a name="constraining-eager-loads"></a>
 ### Constraining Eager Loads

-Sometimes you may wish to eager load a relationship, but also specify additional query conditions for the eager loading query.
+Sometimes you may wish to eager load a relationship, but also specify additional query constraints for the eager loading query.
 Here's an example:

     $users = App\User::with(['posts' => function ($query) {
         $query->where('title', 'like', '%first%');
     }])->get();

 In this example, Eloquent will only eager load posts where the post's `title` column contains the word `first`.
-You may call other [query builder](queries.md) methods to further customize the eager loading operation:
+Of course, you may call other [query builder](queries.md) methods to further customize the eager loading operation:

     $users = App\User::with(['posts' => function ($query) {
         $query->orderBy('created_at', 'desc');
     }])->get();

-> {note} The `limit` and `take` query builder methods may not be used when
-> constraining eager loads.

 <a name="lazy-eager-loading"></a>
 ### Lazy Eager Loading

 Sometimes you may need to eager load a relationship after the parent model has already been retrieved.
 For example, this may be useful if you need to dynamically decide whether to load related models:

     $books = App\Book::all();